 The second towline is 40mm of webbing that comes out of the bottom of the bag.
 It is designed for close proximity or contact tows.
 The carabiners for each line can be clipped to large plastic loops on either side of the 50mm waist belt.
 These are similar to gear loops on climbing harness and are a great feature.
 The belt is fastened with the usual plastic cam buckle release & toggle.
 There is a slider to allow adjustment of the buckle position to be set central around your waist.

 The bag is made of a tough waterproof material which means it doesn’t get heavier when wet.
-We did find the material started to show cosmetic signs of wear after a few years of hard use although it will continue to function for many years.
 The bag closes with a plastic zip.
 The zip teeth are robust & chunky to survive sand and grit from the sea.

 By Philip Clegg